-Free-range chicken farming is an indigenous system of rearing chicken in local chicken farms.
-Prior to the advent of different technological aids, that has greatly improved chicken production; chickens were finished on pastures in a free-range system.
-Free-range chicken farming is the best form of organic poultry farming and a sustainable chicken farming system.
+Free-range chicken farming is a traditional system of rearing chickens.
+Prior to the advent of different technological aids, that have greatly improved poultry production; chickens were finished on pastures in a free-range system.

 What is a free-range farming system?